jquery/learn.jquery.com/page/events/introduction-to-custom-events.md

 emphasis on the target of a behavior, not on the element that triggers it.
-If you take the time at the outset to spell out the pieces of your application, as well as the behaviors those pieces need to exhibit, custom events can provide a powerful way for you to “talk” to those pieces, either one at a time or en masse.
+If you take the time at the outset to spell out the pieces of your application, as well as the behaviors those pieces need to exhibit, custom events can provide a powerful way for you to &quot;talk&quot; to those pieces, either one at a time or en masse.
 Once the behaviors of a piece have been described, it becomes trivial to trigger those behaviors from anywhere, allowing for rapid creation of and experimentation with interface options.
 Finally, custom events can enhance code